catalogworks/cdk/README.md

 ## Info

-The Catalog Development Kit (**CDK**) is a small set of tools to easily and safely with the Catalog Media Protocl (Catalog Shared Creator NFT's).
+The Catalog Development Kit (**CDK**) is a small set of tools to easily and safely interact with Catalog contracts and protocols.
 The CDK is written in TS and can be used in any JS environment.

 This repository is based on the [Zora ZDK](https://github.com/ourzora/zdk).